arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterConstDecl(ctx *ConstDeclContext)
     EnterConstDecl is called when production constDecl is entered.

+func (s *BaseArcParserListener) EnterContinueStmt(ctx *ContinueStmtContext)
+    EnterContinueStmt is called when production continueStmt is entered.

 func (s *BaseArcParserListener) EnterDeferStmt(ctx *DeferStmtContext)
     EnterDeferStmt is called when production deferStmt is entered.